SebastianRValdivia/TabulaRasaProject/docs/WritingTheTabulaRasa/index.md

 # Welding neurons
 -------------------------------------------------------------------------------
 What's the best way to stick something to you memory?
 This is a hard one.
 There is no simple way to, with one trick, remember that thing forever.
-If you analyse all the stuff you can maintaining in your brain you will realize is stuff you do or relive often in time, nothing is eternal (actually we change ourself every time we sleep).
+If you analyse all the stuff you can maintaining in your brain you will realize relive often in time because nothing is eternal (fun fact: we change ourself every time we sleep).

-Lets use a simple and complete example of how you weld something.
-Did you realize how you can remember an important day like your birthday at least, all times, every year.
-This happens because several reasons but we can list the most important:
+Did you realize how you can remember an important day like your birthday, all times, every year.
+This happens for several reasons but we can list the most important:

 1. It's repeated over time, but not to often.
 2. It an important day and some events occur which make you attached.